 Until recently, no international agreement defined human trafficking or laid out a strategy to address it.
-Heightened international attention in the 1990s, however, paved the way in the UN for the Protocol to Prevent, Suppress, and Punish Trafficking in Persons (TIP protocol) to the UNTOC, which entered into force in December 2003.
+Heightened international attention in the 1990s, however, paved the way in the United Nations (UN) for the Protocol to Prevent, Suppress, and Punish Trafficking in Persons (TIP protocol) to the UN Convention Against Transnational Organized Crime(UNTOC), which entered into force in December 2003.
 To date, 142 countries have ratified the TIP protocol and 128 countries have passed laws prohibiting human trafficking.

 The TIP protocol broadly defined human trafficking under international law as the "recruitment, transportation, harboring, or receipt of persons, by means of… forms of coercion… for the purpose of exploitation."
 Its ultimate goal was to harmonize domestic legislation to criminalize the phenomenon.

 The protocols are the strongest measures to date on human trafficking and migrant smuggling.
 In particular, passage of the TIP protocol prompted the proliferation of regional conventions decrying human trafficking.
-The EU ratified the Brussels Declaration on Preventing and Combating Trafficking in Human Beings in 2002; the Association of Southeast Nations (ASEAN) passed the Declaration Against Trafficking in Persons, Particularly Women and Children in 2004; and the AU followed suit in 2006 and enacted the Ouagadougou Action Plan to Combat Trafficking in Human Beings, Especially Women and Children; among others.
-Many of these regional conventions, however, are not legally binding on member states, and have thus proven unable to effect significant change on the ground.
+The European Union ratified the Brussels Declaration on Preventing and Combating Trafficking in Human Beings in 2002; the Association of Southeast Nations (ASEAN) passed the Declaration Against Trafficking in Persons, Particularly Women and Children in 2004; and the African Unionfollowed suit in 2006 and enacted the Ouagadougou Action Plan to Combat Trafficking in Human Beings, Especially Women and Children; among others.
+Many of these regional conventions, however, are not legally binding on member states, and have thus proved unable to effect significant change on the ground.